Extraterrestrial-T/Fraud-classification-/README.md

-Approach 4- Ridge regression and ridge search: With this model we got comparable results to the first two, it was 70% accurate at identifying both legitimate and fraudulent transactions.
+Approach 4- Ridge regression and ridge search: With this model we got comparable results to the first two, it was 73% accurate at identifying both legitimate and fraudulent transactions.

-The model has an f1 score of 70.
+The model has an f1 score of 74.

-Approach 5- CatBoost model:  This model gave similar results to the decision tree moddel with an accuracy of 50% and f1 score of 50 also.
+Approach 5- CatBoost model:  This model gave similar results to the decision tree moddel with an accuracy of 73% and f1 score of 73 also.

-From our trials the most efficient models were the xgb classifier using grid search and the plain regression classifier both having accuracies of 70% and 71% and f1 scores of 70 and 71 each.
+In all it appears that most of our models have similar accuracy and F1 scores, therefore any of them can be used to classify fradulent transactions.
+That being said there's always room for improvement and with more compute and newer algorithims we will be able to get better

 Conclusion:

 In conclusion, this data science project focused on developing a fraud detection model based on categorical features.
-Despite the absence of clear predictors in the categorical columns, our model, which included data scaling and dimensionality reduction, demonstrated a promising accuracy rate of 71% in identifying both legitimate and fraudulent transactions.
-Further refinements and enhancements can be explored to improve model performance and adapt to evolving fraud patterns.
+Despite the absence of clear predictors in the categorical columns, our model, which included data scaling and dimensionality reduction, demonstrated a promising accuracy rate of 73% in identifying both legitimate and fraudulent transactions.